AllenShap/AzPythonTweetBot/README.md

 Complicated part:
 - [ ] 1.
-Seperate the functions into their own files so each function is in it's own Docker container and the end goal is still achieved. (not started)
+Seperate the functions into their own files so each function is in it's own Docker container and the end goal is still achieved.
+(In-Progress as of 5/30/2024)
    - [ ] Do the same thing for Kubernetes which would have a cluster with each function in it's own pod or container. (perhaps using Argo Workflows and AKS)  (not started)